How to apply

 Applying by email or phone

-You can apply by email or phone if you’re at least 10 weeks pregnant, or have at least one child under 4 years old, and get either:
+You can apply by email or phone if you’re more than 10 weeks pregnant, or have at least one child under 4 years old, and get either:

 • Income Support